mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 binary "https://www.mapbox.com/ios-sdk/Mapbox-iOS-SDK.json" ~> x.x.x-alpha.1
 ```

+##### Testing snapshot releases with Carthage

+This project does not currently support using snapshot releases via Carthage.

 ##### Using your own build with Carthage

 This project does not support being compiled as a local repository by Carthage.

+##### Using pre-stripped releases with Carthage

+If you require a build with debug symbols pre-stripped, use [this feed URL](https://www.mapbox.com/ios-sdk/Mapbox-iOS-SDK-stripped.json) with Carthage.

 ### Configuration